 Brisbane and the Gold Coast of Queensland are ideal destinations for a family vacation.
 Brisbane, the capital of the Sunshine State, has an easy-going and family-friendly spirit, with activities like bike tours and an enormous Ferris wheel.
-And the Gold Coast offers lots of opportunity for adventures in nature and encounters with Australia’s unique wildlife, like koalas and kangaroos.
+And the Gold Coast offers an abundance of opportunities for adventures in nature and encounters with Australia’s distinctive wildlife, like koalas and kangaroos.

 Itinerary / 7 DAYSPLAN YOUR TRIP

 Check into Ovolo The Valley, where you’ll spend the next three nights.
 This colorful hotel brings a sense of whimsy to Fortitude Valley, one of Brisbane’s highlights.
 Just north of the Story Bridge, the Valley is a mix of all that makes the city fascinating, from historic buildings to new restaurants and bars.
 It’s where you’ll find Brisbane’s lively Chinatown, the Emporium shopping center and boutiques of James Street, and a range of dining options.

 After you get settled into your large room with its eye-popping floral motifs and enjoy the in-room snacks and soda from the complimentary minibar, head out for a stroll around the Valley.